 I give to the Minnesota Land Trust, located in St. Paul, Minnesota, the rest and residue of my estate and request that this gift be used wherever the need is greatest.

 Again, these are only examples of how you might word the language in your will; there are numerous other gifts from your estate, such as personal property, which will be worded differently.
 Please consult an attorney when crafting your will.

-The contents of this document are provided for informational purposes only and are not intended as a substitute for professional legal or estate-planning advice.
-The Minnesota Land Trust urges you to consult a professional advisor trained in handling trusts and estates when considering any of these planned giving options.
+The contents of this page are provided for informational purposes only and are not intended as a substitute for legal, tax, or financial planning advice.
+The Minnesota Land Trust urges you to consult a professional trained in handling trusts and estates when considering any of these planned giving options.